mdb-srapp/mtools/.github/CONTRIBUTING.md

 8. Merge the release branch into `master`
 9. Merge the release branch into `develop`
 10. Delete the `release-x.y.z` branch
-11. Bump the version on the develop branch (in `./mtools/version.py`) to `x.y.(z+1)-dev`.
+11. Bump the version on the develop branch (in `./mlaunch/version.py`) to `x.y.(z+1)-dev`.

 ### Testing

-mtools uses the [pytest testing framework](https://pytest.org).
+mlaunch uses the [pytest testing framework](https://pytest.org).
 You can install it with `sudo pip install pytest` or you can just run the test suite, which will take care of all the testing dependencies:

     python setup.py test